panicinc/burnside/README.md

 Configuration
 -------------

 Copy the .sample files and rename them.
-For these instructions we'll assume you make a configuration set named "transmit".
+For these instructions we'll assume you make a configuration set named "PanicGWTest".
 You should end up with the following files:

-- transmit.header.erb
+- PanicGWTest.header.erb
-- transmit.html.erb
+- PanicGWTest.html.erb
-- transmit.txt.erb
+- PanicGWTest.txt.erb
-- transmit.yml
+- PanicGWTest.yml

 Fill in the details of the .yml file with the OAuth information you got when you created and authorized your application.